jkbren/networks-and-dataviz/README.md

 1. Open up a terminal window and navigate to the folder where you expect to do your coding (in this example "CODE") `cd ~/Desktop/CODE/`

-2. Clone the repository: `git clone https://github.com/jkbren/network-tutorial-csss19`
+2. Clone the repository: `git clone https://github.com/jkbren/networks_and_dataviz`

-3. Navigate into the repository: `cd network-tutorial-csss19`
+3. Navigate into the repository: `cd networks_and_dataviz`

 4. Install the software: `pip install -r requirements.txt`